zsteve/StationaryOT/README.md

 compute_fate_probs_lineages(P, sink_idx, labels)
 ```
 where `labels` should be a `np.array` of strings corresponding to the lineage annotation for each cell.

+### Citing
+We are actively working on a manuscript which will be posted as a preprint soon.

 ### References
 [1] Schiebinger, G et al. Optimal-transport analysis of single-cell gene expression identifies developmentaltrajectories in reprogramming.
 Cell.
 2019; 176(4): 928–943. https://doi.org/10.1016/j.cell.2019.02.026.